ajavamind/Multi-NX-Camera-Control/README.md

 ## Using MultiNX app

 The latest Android apk can be found in the buildPackage folder in MultiNX.
+I have my phones set to developer mode to install apps outside the Google Play Store.

-After installing the apk, later versions of Android will require you to go to Android Settings, Apps and find MultiNX app.
+After installing the apk, in order to read a configuration JSON text file, later versions of Android will require you to go to Android Settings, Apps and find MultiNX app.
 Change Permissions to Allow all Files and media access.

+For Android 13 (API 33) go to Android Settings and search for "Special access".
+Select "All files access".
+Find the "MultiNX" app in the list and turn on all files access.

 -------------------------------------